 Provide above-ground, horizontal storage tanks within a concrete containment dike.
 Tanks shall be factory fabricated and shall be of the manufacturer standard sizes.
 Tanks shall be protected by a weatherproof canopy structure.

 The containment dike shall be sized to contain 120% of the total fuel in the largest storage tanks.
-Tthe dike structure shall be designed and constructed of reinforced concrete.
+The dike structure shall be designed and constructed of reinforced concrete.
 Underground fuel piping shall be installed in a concrete secondary containment trench with removal covers and applied POL-resistant coating.

 Bulk storage tanks shall be complete with fill tube and cap, suction tube, tank gauge, vent, 25mm lockable freezeproof water draw off valve at the tank low point, an antisyphon valve on the supply line, and other fittings and appurtenances required for full and safe operation.
-Tanks shall be provided with support saddles, platform/stair and concrete foiundation pad.
+Tanks shall be provided with support saddles, platform/stair and concrete foundation pad.
 The attachment of the tank to the saddle by a steel strap or other means to prevent movement during a seismic event and the saddle anchorage to the foundation shall be contractor developed items; as well as the saddle itself if not supplied by the tank manufacturer.
 Steel saddles shall be between 150mm and 300mm tall at the base of the tank.
 There shall be a 3 mm minimum thick neoprene gasket between the tank or saddle and concrete to inhibit corrosion.

 Tanks of 3,780 to 45,430 liters capacity shall be provided with 760 mm diameter manways.
 Tanks larger than 45,430 liters shall be provided with 915 mm diameter manways.
 Tanks 3,780 liters and larger shall be provided with a minimum of one (1) tank manway to allow for internal tank access.
 Piping will not penetrate through access manways.
 Tank shall be provided with a combination cleanout and gauge connection.